 - Bolster your immune system (and your ability to cope with chronic pain) by picking vitamin-rich vegetables and fruit.
 Don’t cut out the sweets altogether, but try to take a pass on a few of them.
-Mandarin oranges and clementines can be your friends, since they’re like little vitamin C packs of cheer, so try keeping them close at hand.
+Mandarin oranges and clementines can be your friends, since they’re like little vitamin C packs, so try keeping them close at hand.

 - Stretch and stretch again: If you notice you’re cutting back on exercise, at least do sets that have a lot of impact, like stretches or yoga, which can help with your flexibility and breathing patterns, or ab exercises, which help keep your body in alignment, cutting down on aches and strains.
 Ten or twenty minutes are better than zero.

 - Don’t give germs a foothold: Wash your hands.
 And drink a lot of water.
 Those actions sound simple, but it’s easy to overlook them.
 Protect yourself by masking up, keeping your hands washed and moisturized (so they don’t dry out and give germs a chance to enter) and getting enough water and sleep.
 Give yourself even better chances of escaping illness by getting your COVID and flu shots and boosters.